Lodi, Lombardy: Tourism

 Lodi was part of the art cities circuit of the Po Valley from 1999 until 2018, when the organization was dissolved.
 Since the 2000s, tourism has been a rapidly expanding sector in the area: in 2006, arrivals were recorded, a 116% increase compared to three years earlier.

 In addition to cultural tourism, naturalistic tourism is particularly significant, thanks to the efficient cycling network that extends from the capital throughout the territory.
 Food and wine tourism is particularly concentrated between October and December, during which, since 1988, the "Lodi Gastronomic Festival" is held.

-Infrastructure and transport
+Transport

 Roads

 Lodi is a regional road hub: the city is served by the State Road 9 Via Emilia and numerous provincial roads, including the former SS 235 Pavia-Brescia and the former SS 472 Treviglio-Lodi.
 The roads converging on the city are connected by the South and East ring roads, forming a semi-ring (interrupted in the northwest sector) with dual carriageway characteristics.

 The Autostrada del Sole also passes nearby; the "Lodi" exit, located in the municipal territory of Pieve Fissiraga, is 6 km southwest of the city.